rzamora217/fecrseg/README.md

 Fecrseg
 =====

-"Fork Fecrseg" to create a new MOOSE-based application.
+MOOSE-based Application for simulating Radiation Induced Segregation (RIS) of Cr in FeCr Alloys

+runfecrseg.py is a helpful python script for running the code.
+To use it, I recommend copying the script outside (but next to) of the fecrseg/ directory, and using it there.

-For more information see: [http://mooseframework.org/create-an-app/](http://mooseframework.org/create-an-app/)
+For more MOOSE information see: [http://mooseframework.org/create-an-app/](http://mooseframework.org/create-an-app/)